 Millwall are edging ever closer to expanding the Den, as Lewisham Council are set to approve a 999-year extension to the current lease of the ground.

-Plans approved in January 2022 will see around 3,500 new homes built on the land around the football ground.
-The stadium's capacity is to be extended from 20,000 to 34,000, with an additional tier of seats added to the existing stands.
+Plans approved in January 2022 will allow for the construction of approximately 3,500 new homes on the land surrounding the football ground.
+Additionally, the stadium's capacity is set to increase from 20,000 to 34,000, which includes adding an extra tier of seats to the existing stands.

 “Millwall Football Club welcomes the news that the initial planning application for the New Bermondsey redevelopment has been approved,” Millwall communications director Billy Taylor told the press.